bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 ### How to migrate

-Consider whether your application should reside within the public [App Marketplace](https://www.bigcommerce.com/apps/), where any BigCommerce merchant can quickly discover and install it.
-To learn more about how to write and submit an app, see [Becoming a Partner](/api-docs/partner/becoming-a-partner).

-If you would like to update your API connection from basic authentication to OAuth, you will need to make the following changes:
+When you update your API connections to use OAuth instead of legacy basic authentication, you will need to do the following:

-- Get an access token, by creating an API account within the control panel.
-Make sure the account has the correct scopes for the API endpoints you need to access.
-We recommend that you provide the minimum scopes that your application requires to function, as a good security practice.
+* Create an API account appropriate to your use case.
+Keeping in mind the API endpoints your connections use, create either a store API account or an app API account per the preceding instructions.
+Configure the account with the correct scopes for the work your use case does.
+We recommend adhering to industry standard security practices; provision the API account with the minimum scope that your application requires.
-- If you use one of the [client libraries](/tools-resources), follow the relevant guide within the library’s documentation for establishing an OAuth connection.
+* If you use one of our [client libraries](/tools-resources), consult the library’s documentation for establishing an optimal OAuth configuration.
-- If you have created your connection, you’ll want to update your connection parameters:
+* After you create your connection, update your connection parameters as follows:
-	- Where you previously used the BigCommerce store’s secure hostname, you will instead use the `https://api.bigcommerce.com` gateway URL.
-As an example, requests to `https://store-abc123.mybigcommerce.com/api/v2/orders/123` or `https://my-custom-store-domain.com/api/v2/orders/123` would instead go to `https://api.bigcommerce.com/stores/{store_hash}/v2/orders/123`.
+  * Use `https://api.bigcommerce.com` as the gateway URL instead of the BigCommerce store’s secure hostname.
+For example, route requests that formerly went to  `https://store-abc123.mybigcommerce.com/api/v2/orders/123` or `https://my-custom-store-domain.com/api/v2/orders/123` to `https://api.bigcommerce.com/stores/{{store_hash}}/v2/orders/123`.
-- With basic auth, you use an authentication HTTP header to authenticate your connection.
-With OAuth, you’ll want to use the header:
-	- X-Auth-Token header for your access token.
-For more information see the article [Authentication](/api-docs/getting-started/authentication).
+  * Rewrite your HTTP request headers to use the `X-Auth-Token` header to pass the API account's `access_token` instead of the `Authentication` header.
+For more information, see [Authentication](/api-docs/getting-started/authentication).

-Rate limiting of API requests works differently for OAuth API connections.
-To become familiar with OAuth limitations, please see the [Rate Limits](/api-docs/getting-started/best-practices#api-rate-limits).
+Rate limiting works differently for OAuth API connections.
+For details, see the [Rate Limits section](/api-docs/getting-started/best-practices#api-rate-limits) of our API best practices article.

 ## OAuth scopes

-Scope limits ability to read or write to data.
+**Scope** grants and limits a program's ability to read and write data.
 Set the scopes to the minimum level of access needed to accomplish the task at hand.

 All OAuth scopes except `default` provide `read-only` permissions scopes, so that you can limit some accounts to sending `GET` and `HEAD` requests.

 <!-- theme: info -->
 > Webhooks are accessible from the default scope that is automatically accessible to all API accounts.

 | UI Name | Permission | Parameter | Description | Resources |